 6. Securing the email protocol

-When sending end-to-end encrypted emails with Tutanota, you clearly have chosen the most secure option as Tutanota allows to automatically encrypt emails end-to-end.
+When sending emails with Tutanota, you have clearly chosen the most secure option as Tutanota allows to automatically encrypt emails end-to-end.

-However, sometimes it is necessary to also send and receive unencrypted emails.
-It is much harder to secure these emails because as email providers we can only encrypt the transmission - not the data itself.
+However, sometimes it is necessary to send and receive unencrypted emails.
+It is much harder to secure these emails because in such a case the email provider can only encrypt the transmission - not the data itself.
 Besides that, other services are part of the sending process that also need to make sure that the transmission is completed securely, for instance, the receiving provider.